High-energy neutrino signatures from pulsar remnants of binary neutron-star mergers: coincident detection prospects with gravitational waves: Introduction

 In this work, we attempt to address both of these questions.
 For (i), we model a magnetar-nebula-ejecta system and study its dynamical evolution.
 Within this time-dependent environment we explore CR particle acceleration and neutrino production to predict the emission from such sources.
 For (ii), we use the technique developed in~\cite{Mukhopadhyay:2023niv,Mukhopadhyay:2024lwq}, to study the prospects of performing GW triggered stacking searches of mergers detected by Cosmic Explorer (CE)~\citep{Reitze:2019iox} and Einstein Telescope (ET)~\citep{Maggiore:2019uih}, for high-energy neutrinos resulting from our model, with IceCube-Gen2~\citep{IceCube-Gen2:2020qha,Gen2_TDR}.

 Remnants spanning a wide variety of properties can form from BNS mergers.
 The outcome depends on the masses and spins of the NSs, as well as the nuclear-density equation of state (EOS), which is currently not well constrained.
 In one set of scenarios, the remnant collapses almost immediately to form a black hole (BH), whereas in another it forms a rapidly spinning NS remnant.
 In the latter case, there are three possible outcomes: a) a ``hyper-massive'' NS, which still collapses relatively promptly collapses to a BH, likely within a second or less of the merger; b) a ``supra-massive'' NS, which is supported by rapid solid-body rotation and only collapses to a BH over longer timescales (e.g., $\mathcal{O}(10^5 \rm s)$); or c) an infinitely stable NS that never collapses to a BH (see~\citealt{2019ARNPS..69...41S,Sarin:2020gxb} and references therein for detailed reviews)\footnote{Note that these outcomes are not distinct and form a spectrum~\citep{Radice:2020ddv}.
 The existence of a sharp line at $1.2\ \rm M_{\rm TOV}$ (where $M_{\rm TOV}$ is the maximum non-rotating neutron star mass that is supported by the equation of state) separating the various outcomes is unclear~\citep{Margalit:2022rde}.}.
-In this work, we focus on scenario (c), where we have a stable differentially spinning NS (or pulsar) with a strong dipolar magnetic field -- a \emph{magnetar}.
+In this work, we focus on scenario (c), where we have a stable differentially spinning NS (or pulsar) with a strong dipolar magnetic field -- a \emph{magnetar}\footnote{In the current context, we have a rotationally powered neutron star with a high magnetic field, for which the word magnetar is used colloquially.
+These newly born millisecond magnetars have also been invoked to explain recently discovered class of fast X-ray transients~\citep{Sun:2019jaz,Quirola-Vasquez:2023eye}.
+In general, the term magnetar also refers to a class of young isolated neutron stars that have a variety of bursting activity in the electromagnetic spectrum (in particular X-rays and soft $\gamma$-rays), where the emissions are powered by decay of the enormous internal magnetic fields (see~\citealt{Kaspi:2017fwg} for a review).}.